cesarderio/Blog/README.md

 ## Contributing

-If you'd like to contribute to this repository by adding your own blog posts or making improvements to existing ones, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this repository by adding your own blog posts or making improvements to existing ones, please create a pull request.

 ## License